mincong-h/mincong-h.github.io/_posts/2024-08-04-how-to-test-an-analyzer-in-elasticsearch.md

 * [A tokenizer](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenizers.html) receives a stream of characters, breaks it up into individual tokens (usually individual words), and outputs a stream of tokens.
 For example, the white space tokenizer breaks text into tokens whenever it sees any whitespace.
 * [Token filters](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenfilters.html) accept a stream of tokens from a tokenizer and can modify tokens (e.g. lowercasing), delete tokens (e.g. remove stopwords), or add tokens (eg synonyms).

 Once you have the analyzer, you can use it at different levels.
-You can use it at a filed level, at the index level, at the percolator level for queries, at the ingestion-pipelines level, at the search-time, etc. Here is an example where we use the analyzer at the field level.
+You can use it at a filed level, at the index level, at the percolator level for queries, at the ingestion-pipelines level, at the search-query level, etc. Here is an example where we use the analyzer at the field level.
 Under the mappings of your property  (your field), you specify the analyzer used for analyzing the data.

 ```js
 {